Gulu Water Supply and Sanitation Project: Location

 The water treatment facility is located in the northwestern part of the city of Gulu (pop.
 177,400 (est.) in 2020), in Gulu District, in the Northern Region of Uganda, approximately 334 km by road, north of Kampala, the country's capital and largest city.

 Overview

-Prior to becoming a city, Gulu depended on one dam on the Oyitino River (Oyitino I), for its source of water.
-However, due to a prolonged dry spell, the dam became insufficient to supply the needs of a growing city and its metropolitan area.
+Before attaining city status, Gulu relied solely on a single dam on the Oyitino River, known as Oyitino I, as its primary water source.
+However, a prolonged dry spell rendered the dam inadequate to meet the demands of the expanding city and its surrounding metropolitan area.